 - English Speaking Internet Users – 25%

-Localize Every Aspect of Your App
+5. Localize Every Aspect of Your App

 The main goal of app localization is to grant users a unique experience as if the app is created especially for them.
-To achieve this, you should think of other aspects of your app beside just the text.
+To achieve this, you should think of other aspects of your app besides just the text.

 Basic features such as date format, currency and numbers make a huge difference to the customer experience.

-Black Friday banners running in France, Germany and China:
+Black Friday banners running in France, Germany, and China:

-Do Linguistic Testing
+6. Do Linguistic Testing

 Linguistic testing should be the last step before your app goes live.
 This is a process whereby a linguist reviews your product in the context of a local user and takes into account not only the language aspects such grammar, dialects, language standards and rules but also examines closely colour schemes, font sizes, symbols, images and icons, estimating whether they are used appropriately for the target market.